LeeyaD/ls170/01_the_internet.md

 1. **Propagation delay:** calculated as a ratio btwn. distance & speed, it's the time it takes for a message to go from sender to receiver
 2. **Transmission delay:** the time it takes to push data onto a link (i.e. the many diff. wires & cables interconnected by switches, routers, and other network devices).
 3. **Processing delay:** the time it takes data to be processed at every link (data doesn't directly cross from one line to another)
-4. **Queuing delauy:** the time it takes data to queue/buffer.
+4. **Queuing delay:** the time it takes data to queue/buffer.
 This occurs when there's more data than a network device can process at one time

 Other important(?) terms:
 **Last-mile latency:** when delays occur within parts of the network that are closest to the end points (e.g. getting the network signal from your ISP's network to your home/office).